Cost to Replace Floorboards and Joists

 The total cost you will likely save will vary depending on the work being performed.

-For example, you can avoid the cost of around £200 to £250 if you decide to repair several broken floorboards by yourself.
+For example, you can avoid the cost of around £200 to £300 by doing repairs yourself, assuming you're fixing several boards at once.

 Planning permission is not usually needed to repair or replace floorboards.
 However, you should contact your Local Planning Authority if you occupy a listed building.